Megachurch Pastor Accused Of A $3.5 Million Scam, He Claims Innocence But This Is Why He May Be Guilty

 However, Caldwell’s lawyer, Dan Cogdell, said that “At no time did [Caldwell] conspire to commit a crime with anyone.”
 Also, they claim that there is proof to show the bonds are legitimate, detailed Houston Business Journal.

 The pastor is not new to the spotlight.
 He served as the spiritual advisor to President Bush and leads one of the largest congregations in the country.
-Cogdell expects the case to last a year, and it’s rumored that Caldwell is planning to turn himself in and post bail.
+Cogdell expects the trial to last a year, and it’s rumored that Caldwell is planning to turn himself in and post bail.